Please Note - If you are cruising around Australia you need to select Pacific.

 Health care costs on board a ship (or outside of the country) are very expensive.
 Hospital bills can be as much as $5,000 per day.
 Treatments, consultations and medications on board a ship are charged at private rates.
 Don't base your insurance decision on the assumption of 'it won't happen to me'.
 The unexpected does happen and the right cruise travel insurance can provide you with peace of mind.

 With the ocean air in your face it’s easy to get into adventure mode.
-If you think you may join in on the adventure shore activities or sports (such as scuba diving or parasailing) or even some of the on-board activities like zip-lining or rock-climbing make sure you check your chosen policy covers these activities.
-You don’t want to get caught out with the wrong policy.
+If you think you may join in on the adventure shore activities or sports (such as scuba diving or parasailing) or even some of the on-board activities like zip-lining or rock-climbing make sure you check your chosen policy covers the.
+We've compiled a list of which insurers cover adventure activities.

 A cruise policy will cover you from ship to shore – giving you peace of mind should the worst happen.
-Good cruise insurance will cover:
+Events covered by cruise insurance include:

 Like all travel insurance policies, some things just aren’t covered.
 Most cruise polices wont cover you for the following: